-It is with great sadness that I announce the passing of Pandora, due to complications from advanced kidney failure.
+It is with great sadness that I announce the passing of our cat Pandora, due to complications from advanced kidney failure.
 She was 21 years old.
 (April 1991 to November 2012.)

 Pandora first came into my life while I was living in Baltimore.
 My housemate Patrick’s cat, she was one of a pair of siblings from a litter descended from a tabby and a white Persian.
 The brother, Jasper, was a tabby after their father, and Pandora a white Persian after their mother.
 She had one green and one blue eye, and was 11 years old at the time.

 A year later when I moved back to DC, Pandora joined me, while Jasper stayed in Baltimore.
 Patrick brought Pandora to my apartment in DC on a Sunday in October, with less than a day’s notice.
 I think she hid under the bed in panic for about 3 days before she came to terms with her new home.
 Then she settled in marvelously.

 Pandora later achieved some minor Internet celebrity as “Serious Cat” (aka “Business Cat,” an entrepreneurially themed spinoff from an older “serious cat” meme).

 As Serious Cat she even managed to cameo on the British Comedy “The IT Crowd” (Series 3 Episode 6), briefly appearing as a background printout pinned to a door.

 Pandora was later diagnosed with hyperthyroidism, and had lost about half her considerable weight to the disease before she started on medication.
 This proved to be something of a blessing in disguise, as the condition actually brought her down to about average weight from what had been an unhealthy state of obesity.

 Pandora would later develop kidney disease and hypertension, conditions common to older cats — and by this time she was quite old indeed.
 She lived her sunset years in relative comfort on the couch, with a regimen of daily pills and subcutaneous fluid injections.